The best Amalfi Coast itinerary

 Positano and Amalfi Coast from Sentiero degli Dei - Path of the Gods hike © Shutterstock

-Day 2: Hike the Path of the Gods on a day trip
+Day 2: The Path of the Gods

-On day two, devote time to experiencing the wonders of the Path of the Gods — a hiking route that sure lives up to its lofty name.
+On day two, devote time to experiencing the wonders of the Path of the Gods—a hiking route that sure lives up to its lofty name.

 To access the trailhead, take a bus from Positano to Nocelle.
 Located above Positano, this little village is the most convenient starting point for the Path of the Gods (Sentiero degli Dei) hike.

 After arriving (the bus typically takes around 30 minutes), it’s time to set off along a moderately challenging route that offers panoramic views of the Amalfi Coast.
-Think dramatic cliffs, verdant valleys and glimpses of the shimmering sea.
+Think dramatic cliffs, verdant valleys, and glimpses of the shimmering sea.

 After your hike, enjoy lunch in Nocelle before returning to Positano.
 Ristorante Santa Croce, for example, serves excellent local food and wonderful coastal views.